Celestine Iwendi

 Celestine Iwendi is a professor of artificial intelligence and the head of the Centre of Intelligence of Things (CIoTh) at the University of Bolton.
 His research focuses on the application of artificial intelligence to the Internet of Things (IoT), network security, privacy-preserving data methods for medical and IoMT (Internet of Medical Things) applications, and sustainable AI for socio-technical systems.

 Education

-According to university and professional profiles, Iwendi completed undergraduate and master's studies in electrical/electronic engineering at Nnamdi Azikiwe University (Nigeria), obtained further postgraduate training including a master's-level qualification at Uppsala University (Sweden), and earned a PhD in Electronics/ Electronics Engineering from the University of Aberdeen.
+According to university and professional profiles, Iwendi completed undergraduate and master's studies in electrical/electronic engineering at Nnamdi Azikiwe University (Nigeria), obtained further postgraduate training including a master's-level qualification at Uppsala University (Sweden), and earned a PhD in Electrical/Electronics Engineering from the University of Aberdeen.

 Academic career

 Iwendi has held academic and research appointments in UK and international institutions and is listed as Professor of Artificial Intelligence and Head of the Centre of Intelligence of Things at the University of Bolton (CIoTh).
 He has served in leadership roles within professional societies including an appointment as Chair of the IEEE Computer Society Election Committee (2024) and selection as an IEEE Communications Society Distinguished Lecturer for 2025–2026.